aeternity/protocol/drafts/AENS.md

 ### Registrars

 A later version of the name service should allow every user to become a registrar and encode their registration logic in a smart contract.
 A simplification would be that registrars have to submit the claim transaction themselves and just set the owner to whoever they want to give the name to.

+These sub-labels allow for further customisation and also for users to associate with particular namespaces, e.g. a cryptographic cat breeding game might associate a name entry with every of its cats such as `unicorn.kitty.aet` and then transfering that name to the person, who adopts the cat.
+The authorization policies for these will need some flexibility seeing as the owner of a namespace might want to prevent or allow users creating sub-sub-labels, e.g. the owner of `unicorn.kitty.aet` creating `rarest.`unicorn.kitty.aet`.

 ### Auctions